edwinlzs/chainflow-docs/src/content/docs/api/classes/Chainflow.md

 > **clone**(): [`Chainflow`](/api/classes/chainflow/)

-Creates a clone of this chainflow and its callqueue which can be extended and run independently.
+Creates a clone of this chainflow with its state and callqueue which can be extended and run independently.

 #### Returns